ckuelker/quick-guide-en-us/Dev/HPC/atlas.md

 CPU Throttling apparently enabled!
 ~~~

-Either check the above list, the Atlas PDF `doc/atlas_install.pdf` included in
+Either check the list above, the Atlas PDF `doc/atlas_install.pdf` included in
-the archive, the more up to date [online
+the archive, the more recent [online
 documentation](http://math-atlas.sourceforge.net/atlas_install/atlas_install.html),
 use `BLAS` or compile with `--cripple-atlas-performance`.

 When building Atlas, do not use the `-j` option, as this will mess up Atlas
 timings.
 The make run will take some time.
-Make sure the system stays up that
+Make sure the system is up that long
-long and is not used by other processes.
-It might make sense to execute it in
+and is not being used by other processes.
+It might make sense to run it in
 `screen` or `tmux`.

 As user